Shooting of Rahul Raj

-The shooting of Rahul Raj Kundan Prasad Singh took place on 27 October 2008, aboard a BEST bus in Mumbai, India.
+The shooting of Rahul Raj took place on 27 October 2008, aboard a BEST bus in Mumbai, India.
 Raj was killed in the shootout with the police after he held a bus with 12 passengers hostage in suburban Kurla.
 The Mumbai police alleged that he wanted to assassinate the MNS chief, Raj Thackeray.
 The incident sparked fierce criticism of the police and discussions nationwide, especially from the Bihar politicians.
 The incident was also seen as a rise of Bihari sub-nationalism to counter the agitation against migrants from Uttar Pradesh and Bihar by MNS.

 Shooting

 On 27 October 2008, Rahul Raj, a 25-year-old man from Patna, boarded a double decker city bus route No. 332 plying between Kurla and Andheri at Saki Naka stop around 10 am and went to the upper deck.
 Rahul, wielding a country made revolver, had taken control of the bus and injured one passenger.
 He was protesting against the attacks on north Indian candidates appearing for a railway examination recently.
 He also wanted to talk to the Mumbai Police Commissioner and media.
 The three key eyewitnesses, including the bus conductor, have told the crime branch that Bhagat, the injured passenger, was injured by Rahul Raj's bullet.